Building and Installing the Distribution

 If You Have Problems

 If you have problems peculiar to the particular hardware and software environment (e.g. operating system-specific issues), browse the Hints and Kinks and the FAQ.
 For other problems a tutorial on debugging technique is in the NTP Debugging Technique page.
-Requests for assistance of a general nature and of interest to other timekeepers should be sent to the NTP newsgroup.
+Requests for assistance of a general nature and of interest to other timekeepers should be sent to the NTP questions mailing list.
 Bug reports of a specific nature should be reported.
-Bug reports of a specific nature on features implemented by the programmer corps mentioned in the Copyright page should be sent directly to the implementor listed in that page, with copy to bugs@ntp.org.

 Please include the version of the source distribution (e.g., ntp-4.0.70a) in your bug report, as well as billboards from the relevant utility programs and debug trace, if available.
 Please include the output of config.guess in your bug report.
 It will look something like: